AOT-Spinoza/metadata_annotations/README.md

 # The pipeline always finishes
 The pipeline now stops when a model is not able to create predictions (action detection when no persons are present), this will be resolved asap.
 Because it will do predictions for all videos and models in inputs and the config first and then starts exporting all.
+# Figuring out batch sizes to speed up computation:

 # Resolve warning about depreciated functions,
 Some functions are being removed in upcoming updates and can easily be changed, these are the waarningsd at the beginning when you run the script
-Some functions are just internally used and will be updated by packages themselves others are being called themselves in transformations.
+Some functions are just internally used and will be updated by packages themselves others are being called themselves in transformations.4

+warnings to resolve per model:
+GIT: Processing videos for GIT:/tank/tgn252/anaconda3/envs/metadata/lib/python3.9/site-packages/torchvision/io/video_reader.py:245:
+UserWarning: Accurate seek is not implemented for pyav backend warnings.warn("Accurate seek is not implemented for pyav backend") /tank/tgn252/anaconda3/envs/metadata/lib/python3.9/site-packages/transformers/feature_extraction_utils.py:149: UserWarning: Creating a tensor from a list of numpy.ndarrays is extremely slow.
+Please consider converting the list to a single numpy.ndarray with numpy.array() before converting to a tensor.
+(Triggered internally at /opt/conda/conda-bld/pytorch_1695392022560/work/torch/csrc/utils/tensor_new.cpp:261.)

+# Tracker Issues
+The tracker needs to be upgraded maybe to DEEPSORT, or the parameters need to be studied so it performs better.
+OR something else entirely.
+Now it seems to track persons for example quite well but not overlay or hiding. which occurs quite often.
+Also ID numbers suddenly go from 1,2 to 13,2.
+But therefore the Sort needs to be studies better why it is doing that